 I then eventually went on to launch a private equity firm that rolled up dispensaries in California.
 I am also part of a company in Michigan that recently achieved its preapprovals for licenses to operate marijuana businesses in that jurisdiction.
 I’m in Washington state.
 I’ve been in Oregon and now after being in the market for seven years, I’m widely considered a veteran, like most people.
 And so you’re going to continue to see a proliferation of people who had gotten their starts on Wall Street and in the case of Canada on Bay Street jumping into this tremendous market and really exploiting the variety of different economic benefits of being associated with the right cannabis play [5:34].

-So, that’s really my background.
-Right now, I’m the CEO and a director on the board for international Cannabrands which is a publicly traded cannabis company that trades under the ticker symbol JUJU on the CSE.
+Right now, I’m the CEO and Director on the board for international Cannabrands, which is a publicly traded cannabis company that trades under the ticker symbol JUJU on the CSE.
 We’re rolling up brands.
 We’re a brand play and we’re also acquiring businesses that support vertical integration, like cultivation and manufacturing.
 So, that’s what I’m up to and that’s kind of been the trajectory of my career.

 Carlo Alvarez: [00:06:04] Wow!
 That was very interesting backstory.
 Thank you so much for sharing that.
 I guess when you talk about your time in Wall Street and being a veteran, just on that point in contact with a lot of CEOs in cannabis, what are some cash flow issues that you’re finding in cannabis at this moment.

 Cash Flow Issues in Cannabis at this Moment